This area for temporary and important messaging. COVID RESOURCES

 Master of Divinity (MDiv)

-~ Up to 100% tuition grant is available to eligible students following approved degree plans.
+~ 100% tuition grant is available to eligible students following approved degree plans.
+A work study position will be assigned to MDiv, MAR, and DAS students.

 Diploma in Anglican Studies (DAS)